guybedo/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: we look for pairs of boxes inside the same unit and having the 2 possible values. we then just need to remove these values from the other boxes in the same unit
+A: we look for pairs of boxes inside the same unit having the same 2 possible values. we then just need to remove these values from the other boxes in the same unit

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: We need to add the 2 diagonal units the list of units so the diagonal constraints will be evaluated
+A: We add the 2 diagonal units to the list of units so the diagonal constraints will be evaluated

 ### Install